Different Types of Wills

 This article will cover some of the most common types of wills.
 The best way to figure out what type of will and overall estate plan is best for you is to speak with an estate planning lawyer.

-“So, everybody can have a document that’s called a last will and testament, whether you’re single, married, in a domestic partnership, widowed, or what have you—everybody can have a will, but the terms of that document will vary based upon the person’s marital status, whether or not the person has children, and many other factors,” he says.
+“When it comes to wills, it’s not one size fits all,” says Rachlin.
+“The terms of a will are going to vary.
+Everybody can have a document that’s called a last will and testament, whether you’re single, married, in a domestic partnership, widowed, or what have you.
+Everybody can have a will, but the terms of that document will vary based upon the person’s marital status, whether or not they have children, and many other factors,” he says.

 Regardless of the type of will, there are some key requirements to make a will valid: